Optimal transfer functions for bandwidth-limited imaging: Application in linear deconvolution

-We have applied this linear deconvolution principle in combination with the proposed ideal OTF concept to a sample of the so-called synaptonemal complex that was imaged both with a Zeiss Airyscan setup and with a Rescan Confocal Microscopy (RCM, confocal.nl) setup operating on a Nikon microscope.
+We have applied this linear deconvolution principle in combination with the proposed ideal OTF concept to a sample of the so-called synaptonemal complex that was imaged both with a Zeiss Airyscan setup, based on the ISM superresolution technique \cite{muller2010image}, and with a Rescan Confocal Microscopy (RCM, confocal.nl) setup \cite{deluca2013rescan} operating on a Nikon microscope.
+The underlying image formation of the ISM and RCM techniques are identical, even though the experimental implementations are quite different.
+In particular, the experimental OTF is found by convolution of the excitation and detection OTF, as explained earlier in this paper.
+This results in a PSF that effectively is a factor $\sqrt{2}$ more narrow than the PSF of conventional widefield fluorescence microscopy, while the OTF support size is increased by a factor 2.
+Wiener filtered linear deconvolution as described by eq.~\ref{eq:wienerfiltering} is therefore expected to lead to an additional $\sqrt{2}$ improvement in apparent sharpness.

 There were slight differences between the microscopes, in particular the magnification ($M=60$ for Zeiss and $M=150$ for Nikon, using a 1.5$\times$ adapter), Numerical Aperture (NA~=~1.40 for Zeiss and NA~=~1.45 for Nikon) and the back-projected pixel size ($a=42.6$~nm for Zeiss and $a=43.3$~nm for Nikon).
 The slightly higher NA of the Nikon machine implies that more light is collected for the same exposure time and that the depth of focus is somewhat less.
 For a sample refractive index $n=1.515$ there is a 13\% smaller depth of focus (this scales proportional to $\lambda/\left(1-\cos\alpha\right)$ with $\sin\alpha=\mathrm{NA}/n$).